WeersmaLabIBD/Response_to_vedolizumab_in_UC/2_Demultiplexing_and_doublet_detection/README.md

 Clustering mixed-genotype scRNAseq experiments by individual using [souporcell](https://github.com/wheaton5/souporcell)

 ### Prerequisites
-Environment: The pipeline is designed to run on a SLURM cluster.
+Environment: The pipeline is designed to run on a Slurm cluster.
 Software:
 souporcell toolkit
 PythonPlus